SpoonX/wetland/README.md

 * All operating systems
 * Node.js 6.0+

+## Gotchas
+- When using sqlite3, foreign keys are disabled (this is due to alter table not working for foreign keys with sqlite).

 ## Usage

 The following is a snippet to give you an idea what it's like to work with wetland.